-Values: As a ministry Payalan Foursquare Learning Center really sees their role providing witness in the community as a school built on faith in Jesus Christ and who serve the community as an extension of that faith.
+Values: As a ministry Payalan Foursquare Learning Center really sees their role as providing a witness in the community as a school built on faith in Jesus Christ and who serve the community as an extension of that faith.
 This is why the program has been continued regardless of current low enrolment.
 As a church-based school Palayan believes in the importance of a faith-centered education.
-Pastor states, “he most important thing for the kids to learn is to have the fear of the Lord.
+Pastor states, “The most important thing for the kids to learn is to have the fear of the Lord.”
 She reflects on how after eleven years of ministry some of their first students are in eighth grade and their character is reflective of what they has gained from their time in the teachers care.

 Teacher adds that in her classroom she models and teachs respect, and courtesy to others.
-This includes respect for themsleves . finally,Teacher notes its impotant as a teacher to recognize studes skill and potential.
+This includes respect for themsleves . finally,Teacher notes its impotant as a teacher to recognize students skill and potential.
 Children are showed value as unique idividuals with different dreams and skills.

 Benefits and Areas of Growth for Curriculum Design: Teacher recognizes the strengths of the curriculum in contrast to the format of more traditional methods of rote learning.
 Firstly lessons are integrated with not distinct time in the lesson spent on one subject.
-The other is the design of daily routine contributes to the predictability for the students, and creates healthy structure within the program.
+The other is the design of daily routine .
+This contributes to the predictability for the students, and creates healthy structure within the program.

 Finally Teacher shared about her experience with students of different faiths such as Muslim students attending the school.
 She reflected how the students and parents understood the Christian faith -based curriculum and appreciated the style of teaching such as the play-based model.
 They also appreciated the role of arts within the education such as dancing.
 In general both Pastor and Teacher acknowledge that the curriculum and underlying philosophy that inform has developed a positive reputation of the school within the community.

-One example of an area from growth concerned a lesson, which used visuals to reinforce the sound and name of letters .
+One example of an area from growth concerned a lesson, which used visuals to reinforce the sound and name of letters of the English alphabet.
 One example used for V was a vacuum.
-This is not a great cultural choice, as most children in this context have never seen oexperienced a vacuum.
+This is not a great cultural choice, as most children in this context have never seen or experienced a vacuum.
 Continuing to identify culturally insensitive resources is another way to continue to develop the deep indigenous design that is such as strength of the MMP curriculum.

-Implementing the Curriculum and the Arts: usicdance, and stories are the art forms that Teacher uses most in her classroom as learning tools and mediums of expression “We also use music...
+Implementing the Curriculum and the Arts: Music, dance, and stories are the art forms that Teacher uses most in her classroom as learning tools and mediums of expression.
+“We also use music...
 Sometime we just dance through it, Like that of the three ducklings, We also create stories through the dance.
 I can teach everything through dance, math, science, colors…”

-Teacher also uses an illustrated book of bible stories with simple summaries of stories like the story of Jonah eaten by a fish n the lesson we observedwas used to teach the letter F for fish.
+Teacher also uses an illustrated book of bible stories with simple summaries of stories like the story of Jonah eaten by a fish.
+In the lesson we observed, this story was used to teach the letter F for fish.

-Visual arts also has a strong role with in lessons as a teaching tool, Teacher uses many visual aids, and is also way for students to express their understanding.
+Visual arts also has a strong role with in lessons as a teaching tool, Teacher uses many visual aids, and is also a way for students to express their understanding.
 The lesson on the letter f is a particiularly challenging for Tagalog native speakers as Taglalog doesn’t use this letter.
 Teacher used drawn visual aids, and discussion to make something that was difficult to understand more accessible by pulling from students previous experience with things like french fries, and fruit.